 The regulation number 19 relates to rules on automated calls.
 It forbids automated marketing calls, mainly created by an automated calling system having a recorded message on it.

 Regulation 20 states everything about fax marketing; according to it, one must not send faxes to individuals, sole traders and some partnerships without their permission.

-Make sure your name, complete contact address, and number are mentioned in the faxes.
+Your name, complete contact address, and number is mentioned in the faxes.
 FPS refers to Fax Preference Service, provided only to keen customers.